This post was originally published in 2017 and updated in 2021.

 The impact of successfully implementing RBP can be dramatic.
 Benefits broker HUB International analyzed how RBP worked for 14 clients across the U.S. and found they saved as much as 46% on claims costs.

 Between 2012 and 2017, RBP was able to lower $146.8 million in those HUB clients’ billed charges to $54.4 million in actual payments because of negotiated payment caps.
 HUB concluded that the same charges would have meant $74.7 million in charges for clients on a traditional PPO plan.
 In short, RBP saved HUB’s clients – most of whom had 150-200 employees- a combined $20.3 million in claims costs over five years.

 We can find another example in California Public Employees’ Retirement System (CalPERS).
-Between 2011 and 2013, CalPERS saved $5.5 million by implementing reference-based pricing.
+Between 2011 and 2013, CalPERS saved $5.5 million by implementing a reference-based pricing health plan.